1954 NBA Finals

 The 1954 NBA World Championship Series was the championship round of the 1954 NBA playoffs, which concluded the National Basketball Association (NBA)'s 1953–54 season.
 The Western Division champion Minneapolis Lakers faced the Eastern Division champion Syracuse Nationals in a best-of-seven series with Minneapolis having home-court advantage.
 The Lakers won their third consecutive NBA championship and fifth title in six years dating from 1949.

-Minneapolis won game one and the teams thereafter alternated victories, with the Lakers winning the decisive game by a seven-point margin at home.
+Minneapolis won Game 1 and the teams thereafter alternated victories, with the Lakers winning the decisive game by a seven-point margin at home.
 The seven games were played in thirteen days, beginning Wednesday, March 31 and concluding Monday, April 12.
 The entire postseason tournament spanned 28 days in which both Minneapolis and Syracuse played 13 games.
+This was the Lakers’ last championship during their time in Minneapolis, as the team would move to Los Angeles and would not win the championship again until 1972.

 This was the last major professional sports championship won by a Minneapolis-St. Paul-based team until the Minnesota Twins won the 1987 World Series.